Ensembl/ensembl-website-help-and-docs/how-to/markdown.md

 </div>
 ```

-Such sprinklings of HTML inside Markdown opens up the possibility of custom formatting, such as boxes, complex tables, etc.
+Such sprinklings of HTML inside Markdown open up the possibility of custom formatting, such as boxes, complex tables, etc.